Developmental Services Worker

 • Providing in-home support to help people maintain independence.

-• In schools as educational assistants and with not-for-profit organizations.
+• In schools as educational assistants.

 • Providing respite support for families.